Callumgander/CourseNotes/Four Semesters in Six Hours part 1 (FINISHED) (X) .md

 **Data Structures - Implementation**
 Array List
 \- Going to be talking abotu two types of implementationsof array, ArrayList and LinkedList (terms borrowed from Java).
-What we’re going todo is to approximate how these work underneath the hood; in reality since JavaScript is a garbage-collected language that you don’t have to worry about allocation and deallocation, it is simplified
+What we're going todo is to approximate how these work underneath the hood; in reality since JavaScript is a garbage-collected language that you don't have to worry about allocation and deallocation, it is simplified
 \- ArrayList is done by directly interacting with an allocated piece of memory.
 You then interact with that piece of memory by addressing the specific indicies in the array.
 In other words, you just treat it like a normal array.
 However, things get a bit more complicated when deleting items from an ArrayList: you have to collapse the list down to the spot where you deleted
 \- no commas in JS classes
 \- what is a constructor?